confluentinc/ksql/design-proposals/klip-29-explicit-keys.md

 and `JOIN`s will _always_ result in a repartition, as the grouping, partitioning or joining expression can never be the key column.

+Internally, ksqlDB and the Kafka Streams library it leverages, heavily leverages a key-value model.
+Where a stream is created without a key column, internally ksqlDB will treat the key as a `Void` type, and the key will always deserialize to `null`, regardless of the binary payload in the Kafka message's key.

+Likewise, when a row from a stream without a key is persisted to Kafka, the key will be serialized as `null`.

 ## Test plan

 Ensure coverage of key-less streams in QTT tests, especially for `GROUP BY`, `PARTITION BY`, and `JOIN`s.